DeepCodeAI/eclipse-plugin/DeveloperGuide.md

 ### Project structure
-There are 3 depended projects here:
+There are 4 depended projects here:
 1. `eclipse-plugin` - actual source code for the plugin;
 2. `deepcode-feature` - description and legal information about plugin, as well as some Eclipse required service wrappers;
-3. `deepcode-update-site` - "update-site" to be given for Eclipse: Preferences - Install/Update - Available Software Sites
+3. `deepcode-update-site` - "update-site" to be given for Eclipse: Preferences - Install/Update - Available Software Sites;
+4. `plugin-test-fragment` - tests for plugin.

 Read more about Eclipse plugin concepts at official Eclipse [Plug-in Development Environment Guide](https://help.eclipse.org/2020-06/index.jsp?nav=%2F4_1) or in quick overview [Custom eclipse plugin | Build, create & publish to update site & marketplace](https://itsallbinary.com/custom-eclipse-plugin-build-create-publish-to-update-site-marketplace-good-for-beginners/) or the most recent [Eclipse IDE Plug-in Development: Plug-ins, Features, Update Sites and IDE Extensions](https://www.vogella.com/tutorials/EclipsePlugin/article.html)